lortega/lortega.github.io/README.md

 It's important to talk about things even when you don't know nothing about the subject.

 # 4. Everything is literal
+We just work without thinking if it makes sense from a business perspective.